LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/2 - Assets/Pre-Graduation Dialogue Mark Down.md

 # Act 1 - Scene 3 - Lakshmi Arrives in Dolphin Bay

-### Event - Lakshmi interacts with GrandpaDan Again
+### Event - Lakshmi Enters Dolphin Bay

-**Event**
-    Lakshmi enters the village and can explore a bit.
-    `If variable is true` Leo (dog) jumps out on Lakshmi.
-    **Lakshmi*
-        *Eek!
+Dialogue Bundle:
+## Characters: Lakshmi, Leo
+## Bundle: A 1.
+S 3.
+Leo Jumps Lakshmi

+Lakshmi: Eek!
 Leo!
 You cannot do that to me!
-It’s a Grandpa Dan thing!*
+It’s a Grandpa Dan thing!
-    **Leo**
-        *Wuf wuf!*
-    Leo runs away.
-    **Lakshmi**
+Leo: Wuf wuf!
+### Event - Leo Jumps Away
-        *Ugh.
-Knowing this energetic pup, I will need to get a few more scares before he is satisfied.*
+Lakshmi: Ugh.
+Knowing this energetic pup, I will need to get a few more scares before he is satisfied.
-    Journal Update: Leo thinks it is a game.
-Look in the village if you can find him.
-He will be exhausted at some point.